 During law school, Ms. Bussey interned for Federal Magistrate Judge David Keesler in the Western District of North Carolina.

-Ms. Bussey was recognized in 2018 and the five years immediately preceding as a New York “Rising Star” in the area of Intellectual Property by Super Lawyers magazine.
+Ms. Bussey was recognized in 2020 and the seven years immediately preceding as a New York “Rising Star” in the area of Intellectual Property by Super Lawyers magazine.

 Represent Clorox in a patent infringement claim alleging that the spray bottle in which Clorox sells almost all its liquid cleaning products infringes Auto-Kaps’ patent.
 At our request at the initial status conference, the judge stayed discovery and entertained an early motion for summary judgment of non-infringement, ultimately granting that motion.
 The matter is currently on appeal.